andyyhope/Blog_Tuple/README.md

 # SwiftPlaygrounds
-A repository of playgrounds related to blog posts
+A repository of playgrounds related to blog posts.
+Hope you enjoy